 Case Study: In a future case with deep decarbonization, how would the operation and profitability forecasts evolve for various technologies?

-Given the recent release of the Biden Plan—a $2 trillion jobs and clean energy plan proposed by the Democratic nominee for president, Joe Biden— there is renewed interest in cases involving faster and deeper decarbonization.
+Given the recent release of the Biden Plan—a $2 trillion jobs and clean energy plan proposed by President-Elect Joe Biden— there is renewed interest in cases involving faster and deeper decarbonization.
 IHS Markit explores decarbonization in two major modeling cases: our comprehensive power outlook through 2050, also called the "Planning Case," and "Fast Transition," our alternative case evaluating how both the power sector and the economy as a whole would have to evolve to achieve significantly faster and higher decarbonization.

 Fast Transition deeply decarbonizes the US and Canadian economies and power sectors, achieving economywide carbon emission reductions exceeding 70% in both countries by 2050 (and greater than 90% decarbonization in the power sectors).
 You can learn more about the Fast Transition pathway to decarbonization through our summary post, as well as download the Fast Transition case's full Executive Summary.